Norfolk, Nebraska: Railroads and growth

 The Fremont, Elkhorn and Missouri Valley Railroad was built after the discovery of gold in the Black Hills in South Dakota.
 It ran from the Omaha area up the Elkhorn valley, then across northern Nebraska and into South Dakota.
 Its arrival at Norfolk in 1879 connected the city through Wisner to Blair on the Missouri.
-The Omaha, Niobrara, and Black Hills branch of the Union Pacific ran north from the railroad's main line at Duncan to Norfolk; it reached the city in 1880.
+The Omaha, Niobrara, and Black Hills branch of the Union Pacific ran north from the railroad's main line at Columbus to Norfolk; it reached the city in 1880.
 The Chicago, St. Paul, Minneapolis & Omaha Railroad was completed to Norfolk in 1882.

 The development of these railway connections led to significant growth in the city.
-In 1886 Norfolk's population reached 1000, making it a city of the second class.
+In 1886 Norfolk's population reached 1,000, making it a city of the second class.
 A street railway system and a public water supply were established in 1887.
 In 1888 a franchise was granted to the Norfolk Electric Light Company, and the Nebraska Telephone Company was given a right-of-way for "general telegraph and telephone business".

 The Nebraska legislature created the Insane Asylum in Norfolk in 1885; it accepted its first patients in 1888.
 In 1920, the institution's name was changed to the Norfolk State Hospital; in 1962, it became the Norfolk Regional Center.
 As of 2010, it was a 120-bed institution providing the initial phase of treatment to sex offenders.